waku-org/pm/FURPS/core/rln_smart_contract.md

 ## Usability

 1. Application developers can set RLN rate limit at insertion.
-2. User do not need to wait for merkle tree synchronization and building to start relaying or sending messages.
+2. User does not need to wait for merkle tree synchronization and building to start relaying or sending messages.

 ## Reliability